-- (6) The provisions of subsection (5)(e) through (g) of this section do not apply: - (a) If a local government submits to the department an empirical study prepared by a credentialed transportation or land use planning expert that clearly demonstrates, and the department finds and certifies, that the application of the parking limitations of subsection (5)(e) through (g) of this section for middle housing will be significantly less safe for vehicle drivers or passengers, pedestrians, or bicyclists than if the jurisdiction's parking requirements were applied to the same location for the same number of detached houses.
-The department must develop guidance to assist cities on items to include in the study; or - (b) To portions of cities within a one-mile radius of a commercial airport in Washington with at least 9,000,000 annual enplanements. - (7) The provisions of this section do not apply to lots designated with critical areas or their buffers as designated in RCW 36.70A.060, or to a watershed serving a reservoir for potable water if that watershed is or was listed, as of the effective date of this section, as impaired or threatened under section 303(d) of the federal clean water act (33 U.S.C.
+- (g) Are not required to achieve the per unit density under this act on lots after subdivision below 1,000 square feet unless the city chooses to enact smaller allowable lot sizes. - (7) The provisions of subsection (6)(d) through (f) of this section do not apply: - (a) If a local government submits to the department an empirical study prepared by a credentialed transportation or land use planning expert that clearly demonstrates, and the department finds and certifies, that the application of the parking limitations of subsection (6)(d) through (f) of this section for middle housing will be significantly less safe for vehicle drivers or passengers, pedestrians, or bicyclists than if the jurisdiction's parking requirements were applied to the same location for the same number of detached houses.
+The department must develop guidance to assist cities on items to include in the study; or - (b) To portions of cities within a one-mile radius of a commercial airport in Washington with at least 9,000,000 annual enplanements. - (8) The provisions of this section do not apply to: - (a) Lots designated with critical areas designated under RCW 36.70A.170 or their buffers as required by RCW 36.70A.170; - (b) A watershed serving a reservoir for potable water if that watershed is or was listed, as of the effective date of this section, as impaired or threatened under section 303(d) of the federal clean water act (33 U.S.C.
 Sec.
-1313(d)). - (8) Nothing in this section prohibits a city from permitting detached single-family residences. - (9) Nothing in this section requires a city to issue a building permit if other federal, state, and local requirements for a building permit are not met. - (10) A city must comply with the requirements of this section or section 4 of this act on the latter of: - (a) Six months after its next periodic comprehensive plan update required under RCW 36.70A.130; or - (b) 12 months after a determination by the office of financial management that the city has reached a population threshold established under this section. - 37 (11) A city complying with this section and not granted a 38 timeline extension under section 10 of this act does not have to 39 update its capital facilities plan element required by RCW 40 36.70A.070(3) to accommodate the increased housing required by this Code Rev/MFW:akl 11 S-2437.2/23 2nd draft
+1313(d)); or - 30 (c) Lots that have been designated urban separators by countywide 31 planning policies as of the effective date of this section. - (9) Nothing in this section prohibits a city from permitting detached single-family residences. - (10) Nothing in this section requires a city to issue a building permit if other federal, state, and local requirements for a building permit are not met. - 37 (11) A city must comply with the requirements of this section on 38 the latter of: - 39 (a) Six months after its next periodic comprehensive plan update 40 required under RCW 36.70A.130 if the city meets the population Code Rev/MFW:lel 12 S-2768.3/23 3rd draft